ClaireCJS/clairecjs_bat/BAT-and-UTIL-files-1/docs/song-lyric-transcription-with-ai.md

 ### 🌟 [copy-move-post.py](../BAT-and-UTIL-files-1/copy-move-post.py):

 A cosmetic postprocessor which employes ANSI color-cycling to inbue a psychedelic effect onto text by cycling the colors of the primary text color through the visible spectrum.
-Originally written to combat "hangxiety" — anxiety over whether your code has hung — by affecting screenoutput without actually generating any “real” output.
+Originally written to combat “hangxiety” — anxiety over whether your code has hung — by affecting screenoutput without actually generating any “real” output.
 Then enhanced to postprocess the output to the ```move``` and ```copy``` commands with emoji, color, italics, double-height text for summaries, and more.
 Finally, enhanced again with explicit postprocessing for WhisperAI's transcription output.

 Uses my [claire_console.py](../BAT-and-UTIL-files-1/clairecjs_utils/claire_console.py) library to achieve the color-cycling.